0 commentaires

 I promised you, you did well to stay until the end (you won't be disappointed).

-In the 90s, creatine almost ousted us.
+In the 90s, creatine almost got us kicked out.

 One day, the police visited us at a fitness fair and seized all our pots (we still wonder what they did with them).
 We even went to court twice!

-So there was no choice, we had to find a solution: Belgium
+So, there was no choice, we had to find a solution: Belgium

 Bibliography